 An adverb is a word that tells us more about a verb.
 It “qualifies” or “modifies” a verb.
+This is the Definition of Adverbs.
+We have given full details and Usages & Examples about Adverb.
 Read the following sentences:

 – Alice smiled sweetly.